THE LITTORAL IN MONTENEGRO

 Montenegro Hostel Team

 Bar was founded in 1878 when the Montenegrins acquired this region in a war that devastated the town of Old Bar.
-It is original name was Pristan („Anchorage“) as it was Montenegro's first harbor developed rapidly after WWII when it got a new modern harbor which was in 1976 connected with the Bar-Belgrade railway to which gravitated all of Montenegro and all of Serbia.
+It is original name was Pristan (Anchorage) as it was Montenegro's first harbor that developed rapidly after WWII when it got a new modern harbor which was in 1976 connected with the Bar-Belgrade railway which gravitated all of Montenegro and all of Serbia.
 Bar is also the only maritime town in Montenegro with a regular ferry line connecting it to Bari in Italy.
-Today, the town serves as an important traffic center, second only to Podgorica and there is barely anything touristy about it as it consists almost exclusively of socialist-era apartment blocks.
+Today, the town serves as an important traffic center, second only to Podgorica.
+As a modern city of considerable size, Bar is a good place to stock up on supplies.
+In the last ten years, Bar has been rapidly developing as a popular tourist place, with several good hotels, and numerous guesthouses and apartments, very often fully booked in the high season.

-To reach Stari Bar follow the sign from the road to Ulcinj, take the first left then first right.
-The steep road will lead you to a spacious parking lot in front of the captivating ruins.
-Next to the parking lot is an unusual monument to the “knightly liberator” prince Nikola, assembled in 1881 from an array of interesting fragments found in Stari Bar-Roman, medieval and Venetian inscriptions, coats-of-arms of local families, columns and capitals, all crowned with a gun shell.
-The main street begins with a small green market followed by several shops and kebab grills.
-The street continues steeply uphill and follows the line of the town walls whose slating appearance dates back to the 16th century.
-Venetian renovation when they were adapted for defense against cannons.
-Entry to the inside of the walls is gained through an imposing gate near the upper tower.
-This spacious gate was, until the Venetian renovation, a church standing by the town walls; today contains a relief of St Mark’s lion and huge olive press.
+Plenty of interesting fragments are found in The Old Bar like Roman, medieval, and Venetian inscriptions, coats-of-arms of local families, columns, capitals, etc. Entry to the inside of the walls is gained through an imposing gate near the upper tower.
+This spacious gate was, until the Venetian renovation, a church standing by the town walls.
+Today the entrance contains a relief of St Mark’s Lion and a huge olive press.
 Facing the entrance there stands the Omerbašića Mosque, a small structure from 1662.
 The domed structure next to it is the tomb of Dervish Hassan.
 In front of the whole complex stands dry drinking well displaying an Arab inscription.
 To explore the town you will need to purchase a ticket.
 The first building to the left of the ticket office is a 15th-century custom office turned into a small museum with archaeological material and photos of Stari Bar from before and after the earthquake.
 Further uphill you will reach the Tatrovica citadel, whose oldest layers date back to the 0th century, but which has been continually rebuilt all the way to the 19th century and was even used by the Italians in WWII as a prison.

-The area around the town of Bar is an olive growing region and has been since time immemorial.
-A living monument to this useful three and the craft of its cultivation is the old olive tree (stara maslina) in the suburb of Mitrovića.
+The area around the town of Bar is an olive-growing region and has been since time immemorial.
+A living monument to this useful three and the craft of its cultivation is The Old Olive Tree (Stara maslina) in the suburb of Mitrovića.
 It is estimated that it was planted around the time of Christ’s birth, which makes it one of the oldest olive trees in the world.
 The remarkable thing is that although cracked and curved it still bears fruit.
-The three has grown into one of the symbols of Bar and the area around it has been smartened up.
+The Old Olive Tree has grown into one of the symbols of Bar and the area around it has been smartened up.

 Montenegro Hostel Team